 A typical day for a homeschooling parent utilizing a Charlotte Mason approach might include a nature walk, short reading, writing, and math lessons, preferably introduced in gentle ways and incorporated through activities such as household chores, baking, cooking, and shopping, reading aloud “living books” that draw children into a specific time period or circumstance in order to “show” and “experience” history or life through engaging stories, and completing household chores with a focus on forming good habits.

-Curriculum/resources: More Charlotte Mason Education: A Home-Schooling How-To Manual by Catherine Levison, The Original Homeschooling Series, six volumes by Charlotte Mason, When Children Love to Learn: A Practical Application of Charlotte Mason’s Philosophy for Today by Elaine Cooper, For the Children’s Sake by Susan Schaeffer MacCaulay
+More Charlotte Mason Education: A Home-Schooling How-To Manual by Catherine Levison, The Original Homeschooling Series, six volumes by Charlotte Mason, When Children Love to Learn: A Practical Application of Charlotte Mason’s Philosophy for Today by Elaine Cooper, and For the Children’s Sake by Susan Schaeffer MacCaulay

 This creative, hands-on method seeks to go deeper into individual subjects or topics or combines several subjects under one-unifying theme.